 Tip: Check on our Presentation Slides and Sharing computer audio guides to screen share like a Pro.

 - Settings.
-Opens hardware selection menu for you to choose camera and microphone for this Session.
+Opens the hardware selection menu for you to choose the camera and microphone for this Session.

 Tip: double-click on the video area to expand the Speaker or Screenshare view while on a Session.

 Speakers can share a Chrome tab with sound on.
 Just make sure the sound starts playing before you share the screen.